notoriouscode97/go-microservices/readme.md

 # Coffee Shop Microservices Project

 This project is a microservices-based system for a coffee shop application, built using Golang with four primary microservices to manage products, orders, product images, and currency conversion.
-It leverages RabbitMQ for message brokering, PostgreSQL for data storage, and gRPC for inter-service communication, and Protocol Buffers (protobufs) for efficient data serialization..
+It leverages RabbitMQ for message brokering, PostgreSQL for data storage, gRPC for inter-service communication, and Protocol Buffers (protobufs) for efficient data serialization..

 ## Table of Contents
 1. [Microservices Overview](#microservices-overview)